 By the early 1970s, however, the genre rapidly lost its fans and fewer and fewer posters of the sort appeared.
 The book/catalog accompanies a recent 2020 exhibition in the Albuquerque Museum, also curated by O’Brien.

 While usually exhibition catalogs dedicate most of their pages to the visual documentation of the works, Dreams Unreal also impresses with extended texts.
 Actually, a lot of long and highly informative texts make up about a third of the almost 400 pages.
-However, the majority of the posters has been available in other titles for years.
+However, the majority of the posters have been available in other titles for years.

 O’Brien’s title is a beautiful over-sized hardcover book on a unique, if short-lived, period of poster design and hallucinatory ways of rendering psychedelic ideas.
 The poster prints that invite anybody on a trip back to the heyday of Haighty-Ashbury in the sixties come in first class quality on heavy photo paper.